IACP Technology Conference

 Q: Can I promote any products or services during my presentation?

 A: No, IACP does not allow the promotion of products and services during educational sessions.
 Our attendees expect high quality educational sessions that are not sales pitches.
 Submitter's are encouraged to include active law enforcement presenters in their proposals.
 Commercial based workshop submissions with no law enforcement representation will not be selected.
-Speakers can talk about products and services that have been used to solve a problem or address the presentation topic.
-Whenever possible presenters should suggest alternative products and services as well.
+Speakers can mention products and services that have been used to solve a problem or address the presentation topic, but it should not be the focus of the presentation, and whenever possible presenters should suggest alternative products and services as well.